Thrilled and delighted to be with you, as is the case every day.

 We've never had this kind of a ruling which allowed a for-profit, and boy, the commercial profit-making world.

-Oh, those are fighting the word profit-making world.
+Oh, those are fighting words, profit-making world.

-Uh, that their religious beliefs can trump opponents.
+That their religious beliefs can trump Opponents.

-He analyzes some of the things that Ruth Buzzy Ginsburg said in her sweeping descent.
+So I want to go back and listen to the Tubin Samba as he analyzes some of the things that Ruth Buzzy Ginsburg said in her sweeping dissent.

-That the idea that a privately held company can exercise religious beliefs in deciding Which benefits and which customers to deal with is potentially a very broad idea.
+Ruth Bader Ginsburg's dissenting opinion is devoted to the proposition that it's not narrow, that the idea that a privately held company can exercise religious beliefs in deciding which benefits and which customers to deal with is potentially a very broad idea.

 In fact, you know, she points out that there are religious owners of companies who believe in the separation of the races.